Academic Writing Sequence of Courses

 Brief Summary of the 4-Year Vertical Curriculum

 2nd Year: Students take a Writing Enriched Curriculum (WEC) course in any discipline.
-View WEC courses offered in 2017 / 2018.
+View WEC courses offered in Spring 2021 (PDF).

 3rd Year: Students take a Writing in the Disciplines (WID) course in their major (Prior to FA15, this requirement was called “CWP in the Major”).

-4th Year: Students may take a studio to support their capstone projects.
+4th Year: Students may take a studio to support their capstone or thesis projects.

 Students will apply for College Writing Proficiency (CWP), a graduation requirement,